 If an encapsulated follicular patterned tumour has questionable capsular/vascular invasion, the term of uncertain malignant potential (UMP) is used as a qualifier.
 These tumours are not required to be reported using this thyroid cancer protocol since their malignant potential has not been demonstrated yet.
-When the nuclear features of PTC are absent, these lesions are labelled as follicular tumour of uncertain malignant potential (FTUMP) while if PTC nuclei are questionable or present the designation well differentiated tumour of uncertain malignant potential (WTUMP) is used.
+When the nuclear features of PTC are absent, these lesions are labelled as follicular tumour of uncertain malignant potential (FT-UMP), while if PTC nuclei are questionable or present, these neoplasms should be classified as well differentiated tumour of uncertain malignant potential (WDT-UMP).